News in brief, spring 2016

 A second-year Sheffield journalism undergraduate has pulled off an amazing scoop by landing an exclusive interview with an A-list Hollywood actor.

-While reporting for a live production newsday in the Department of Journalism Studies, Holly Brown spoke to Tom Holland – best known as the new Spider-Man – during his lunch break from filming.
+While reporting for a live production newsday in the Department of The School of Journalism, Media and Communication, Holly Brown spoke to Tom Holland – best known as the new Spider-Man – during his lunch break from filming.

 The 19-year-old star of Heart of the Sea and The Impossible is set to star in the new Captain America: Civil War and takes the title role in the new Spider-Man reboot.
 He talked to Holly, who used her cracking contacts to get the interview, about his Marvel boyhood dreams.